morisUtokyo/vTR/README.md

 > * Li, H (2018) Minimap2: pairwise alignment for nucleotide sequences. *Bioinformatics*, **34**:3094-3100.

 For your convenience, a copy of the KSW2 program is placed on this github.

-## Usage

-vTR -f [fasta_file]
-* -f: Input a fasta file, say sample.fasta

-## Read data

-Real data and a script program "test.sh" for calculating variant units are found in the directory realdata/ .